 Q: How durable are Armson O.E.G.
 Sights?

-A: Armson Sights are designed and built to exacting Military standards, and are considered virtually indestructable under normal operating conditions.
+A: Armson Sights are designed and built to exacting Military standards, and are considered virtually indestructible under normal operating conditions.

 Q: How are O.E.G. sights "sighted in"?

-A: The O.E.G. sight must be used with both eyes open at all times.
+A: The O.E.G.
+(Occluded Eye Gunsight) sight must be used with both eyes open at all times.
 The user must concentrate on the target not the sight when aiming.

-The small screw in the center of each adjuster must be loosened slightly until the adjuster can be turned by hand (this is important, as the plastic adjustment knowb can be stripped).
+The small flat head screw in the center of each adjuster may need to be loosened slightly until the adjuster can be turned by hand.

-Stage 2: At a range of approximately 25 yards (depending upon weapon type, and the expected range at which the target will be engaged), raise the weapon, place the spot on the target and fire immediately.
-The sight is then adjusted up, down and left or right until the hits are in the center of the target.
-The weapon may be moved to 50 or 100 yards for final zeroing if required.
-When zeroing is complete, retighten the locking screw in the center of the adjusters.
+At a range of approximately 25 yards (depending upon weapon type, and the expected range at which the target will be engaged), raise the weapon, place the spot on the target and fire immediately.
+The sight is then adjusted up or down and then left or right until the hits are in the center of the target (*see below).
+The range may be moved to 50 or 100 yards for final zeroing if it is required.
+When zeroing is complete, re-tighten the locking screw in the center of the adjusters.